paulbusse/Hamok/README.md

-# Hamok
+# Hamök

 - HA: stands for Home Assistant
 - M: stands for MQTT
-- OK: stands for Ökofen
+- ÖK: stands for Ökofen